Cambridge & East Anglia

 D1 Wednesday, 10 June

-Tim will collect you from the Sheraton Heathrow Hotel, immediately north of Terminal 5, Heathrow Airport, and once we are all together we’ll drive northeast, to visit Anglesey Abbey, for lunch and the early part of the afternoon exploring its magnificent gardens.
+Tim will meet you at the Sheraton Heathrow Hotel, immediately north of Terminal 5, Heathrow Airport, at 9.30 am.
+We’ll drive northeast to Anglesey Abbey for lunch and the early part of the afternoon, exploring its magnificent gardens.

 Founded as the Hospital of St Mary in 1135, it became a Priory until the Dissolution of the Monasteries, when it was sold and became a house.
-Lord Fairhaven, son of British engineer, Urban Hanlon Broughton, and his American wife, Cara Leland Rogers, daughter of oil tycoon Henry Huttleston Rogers, bought the Anglesey Abbey estate in the 1920s – at auction and unseen – and transformed the gardens.
+Lord Fairhaven, son of British engineer Urban Hanlon Broughton, and his American wife, Cara Leland Rogers, daughter of oil tycoon Henry Huttleston Rogers, bought the Anglesey Abbey estate in the 1920s, and transformed the gardens.
 More history here…

-Anglesey Abbey is about halfway and we’ll resume our journey north, driving through the Norfolk countryside to Blakeney, a charming former fishing village and a once-important medieval port on the North Norfolk Coast.
+Anglesey Abbey is about halfway on our journey to Blakeney, a charming former fishing village and once-important medieval port on the North Norfolk Coast.

-We plan to arrive at the Blakeney Manor Hotel, our home for the next four nights, in good time to check in and go for a stroll along the old harbour or out, towards the Point, before drinks and dinner at the hotel.
+We plan to arrive at the Blakeney Manor Hotel, our home for the next four nights, in good time to check in and relax before drinks and dinner at the hotel.

 D2 Thursday, 11 June